tbrowndev/SWDV660Auto/README.md

 # SWDV660Auto

-A script that takes a word and return word in military alphabet.
+A script that takes a word and return word in military alphabet